An introduction to the History of Chamba

 These rudimentary settlements by those tribes were obviously overcome by Aryan migrants

-taken a long time, even centuries.
+long time, even centuries.

 History presents accounts of power struggle between different groups and the groups that